abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/04-Create a virtual network.md

 > **Congratulations** on completing the task!
 Now, it's time to validate it.

-### Review
-In this lab, you have completed:
-- Created a virtual network
-- Created two virtual machines
-- Tested the connection
+## Summary
+In this exercise, we created a virtual network and deployed two virtual machines within it.
+We then tested the connection between the virtual machines to ensure proper network configuration and communication.
+Throughout the exercise, we gained hands-on experience in setting up virtual networks and configuring network connectivity between virtual machines in a cloud environment.

 ### Reference Links